-PROPOSED ORDINANCES 2-YEAR(F/T) MASTER OF BUSINESS ADMINISTRATION - MBA (AGRI BUSINESS)
+ORDINANCES GOVERNING TWO-YEAR (FULL-TIME) MASTER OF BUSINESS ADMINISTRATION (MBA) AGRI-BUSINESS DEGREE COURSE

-In pursuance of the decision of the University to start 2-year (four semester) MBA (Agri Business) Course from the academic session 2006-2007, the following ordinances, which shall come into effect from the academic session 2006-2007, are being proposed to govern the MBA (Agri Business) Course:
+In pursuance of the decision of the University to start 2-year (four semester) MBA (Agri-Business) Course from the academic session 2006-2007, the following are the ordinances relating to MBA (Agri-Business) courses to come in force from the academic session 2006-2007.

-GENERAL PROVISIONS:
+GENERAL PROVISIONS :

-- The course of study leading to MBA (Agri Business) Degree of the Banaras Hindu University would be of two years (four-semesters) duration.
-The Course shall have the status of Special Course of studies and shall be run on self-sustainable basis. - The intake to MBA (Agri-Business) course shall be 30(Thirty) which shall be increased to 60(sixty) in due Course of time by a resolution of the University. - → In view of the inter-disciplinary nature of the Course and also the fact that the Course is to run at the South Campus of Banaras Hindu University, Barakachcha, Mirzapur, a Course Coordinator and a joint course coordinator each from the Institute of Agriculture Sciences on the recommendation of the Director and the Faculty of Management Studies on the recommendation of the Dean shall be appointed by the University for a specific term of 2 years which may be extended for one more another term.
-The Coordinator shall be responsible for the smooth conduct of the course and the Joint Coordinator shall assist the Coordinator in discharge of his duties and responsibilities. - The Coordinator and Joint Coordinator shall function under the overall guidance of a Steering Committee which shall be the apex decision making body for all matters Academic Financial and Administrative pertaining to MBA (Agri-Business) Course.
+- → The course of study leading to MBA (Agri-Business) Degree of the Banaras Hindu University would be of two years (four-semesters) duration.
+The Course shall have the status of Special Course of studies and shall be run on self-sustainable basis. - → The intake to MBA (Agri-Business) course shall be 30(Thirty) which shall be increased to 60(sixty) in due Course of time by a resolution of the University. - → In view of the inter-disciplinary nature of the Course and also the fact that the Course is to run at the South Campus of Banaras Hindu University, Barakachcha, Mirzapur, a Course Coordinator and a joint course coordinator each from the Institute of Agriculture Sciences on the recommendation of the Director and the Faculty of Management Studies on the recommendation of the Dan shall be appointed by the University for a specific term of 2 years which may be extended for one more another term.
+The Coordinator shall be responsible for the smooth conduct of the course and the Joint Coordinator shall assist the Coordinator in discharge of his duties and responsibilities. - → The Coordinator and Joint Coordinator shall function under the overall guidance of a Steering Committee which shall be the apex decision making body for all matters - Academic Financial and Administrative pertaining to MBA (Agri-Business) Course.
 The Steering Committee shall consist of three members with the Dean, Faculty of Management Studies as Chairman.
 The Course Coordinator and Joint Coordinator shall be ex-officio members of the Steering Committee. - → The Dean Faculty of Management Studies shall constitute the Steering Committee in consultation with the PPC of the Faculty.
 For all matters pertaining to MBA (Agri-Business) Course, the Steering Committee shall have all the powers of Admission Committee, PPC, DPC, DRC as given in the BHU Calendar.